axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/accessibility/index.rst

 .. raw:: html

    <p style="margin-top: 20px;"></p>
 In today's digital landscape, ensuring that front-end UIs are accessible to all users is not just a nice-to-have—it's essential.
 At Axon Ivy, we recognize the importance of making our portal available to everyone, regardless of their abilities or disabilities.
 With this in mind, we've put significant thought into enhancing the accessibility features within the Axon Ivy Portal.
 This is only the beginning, and we are committed to continually improving these features.
 To ensure the highest quality, we have used tools such as the Microsoft Lighthouse Accessibility Checker and adhered to the guidelines of the WCAG 2.1 standard to evaluate and refine our UI.
-Currently, our portal boasts a rating of XX, reflecting our commitment to accessibility.

 Accessibility Approach in the Axon Ivy Portal
 =============================================